wazuh/wazuh-documentation/source/development/wazuh-logtest.rst

 Wazuh API and :ref:`wazuh-logtest tool <wazuh-logtest>` connect to the ossec-analysisd session manager, this acts as a sandbox with the rules engine, allowing to isolate different users with their own rules and decoders.
-The below image illustrations how the user logs test flow through the Wazuh environment.
+The below show image illustrations how the user logs test flow through the Wazuh environment.

 .. thumbnail:: ../images/development/logtest-flow.png
   :title: Wazuh Logtest